isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 </li>
 <li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 7-day <a href="/health/shn">SHN</a> in one of the following:
 	<ol style="margin-top: 0px; list-style-type: disc;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels, serviced apartments, hostels or Employment Agencies' residential units.
-Please ensure these places can accommodate persons on SHN).<br>If the employer allows, submitters can arrange for the helper/CN to share a room with another helper/CN with the same travel history.
+Please ensure these places can accommodate persons on SHN).<br><br>If the employer allows, submitters can arrange for the helper/CN to share a room with another helper/CN with the same travel history.
 They should remain isolated during the SHN and not mingle, or share facilitates such as toilets, with other residents. </li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer’s house.
 The helper/CN must isolate herself in her room and minimise contact with household members, especially vulnerable household members.
 If this is not possible, please look for another accommodation.</li>
 	</ol>
 	</li>